itu-square/quantify_linux_errors/notes/notes.md

       o Mention that security/ has basically no errors. o Explain small paragraph of each warning.
+        Make the examples real (and maybe simplified) o Write about security/, and about how it has not really been touched. o pointer-to-int is normally bad, but is used in Linux to emulate OOS

-        Make the examples real (and maybe simplified) o Write about 100,000 generated configs, and that I will not do it, but mention it.
+      ~ Write about 100,000 generated configs, and that I will not do it, but mention it.
 Or something.
-      o Write about security/, and about how it has not really been touched. o pointer-to-int is normally bad, but is used in Linux to emulate OOS

     === SQL queries ===